hialstkd/Social_Media_And_Happiness/README.md

 ## Saturation of notifications

-We created a dataframe for a select group of participants to determine the average minutes between notifications for date:05/22/2017 and found that those individuals with a higher amount of notifications had scored a bit higher for fatigue and concentration and not necessarily depression.
+We created a dataframe for a select group of participants to determine the average minutes between notifications for date : 05/22/2017 and found that those individuals with a higher amount of notifications had scored a bit higher for fatigue and concentration and not necessarily depression.
 As a result other questions were also raised from this information, such as the impact of traumatic news on individuals.

 ## The Manchester Bombing on 5/22/2017